Sending Mail to Inmates in Oklahoma

 Sending Money to Inmates in Oklahoma

 Offenders have access to a trust fund account that was established for them during reception.
 Friends and family members can deposit funds to an inmate's account in a variety of ways.
-These funds are used by the inmate to purchase items from the commissary that include clothing, hygiene items, food and snacks, electronics, stationary, stamps etc.
+These funds are used by the inmate to purchase items from the commissary that include clothing, hygiene items, food and snacks, electronics, stationary, stamps etc. (Inmates located at Cimarron Correctional Facility, Davis Correctional Facility, and North Fork Correctional Facility will not use this method, please read the section below dedicated to sending funds to these facilities).

 You can send funds to an inmate by: